 - 10/7: Ancillary Sword by Ann Leckie – Ancillary Justice was one of my favorite books of last year and I’m very happy that Leckie had the second novel in the series in the chamber (or she is an incredibly fast writer, which is rare but would be welcome).
 Her first book was nominated for almost every award imaginable and I sincerely hope she wins them all!

-- 10/7: Armada by Ernest Cline – I loved Cline’s first novel and can’t wait to see what he’s got next.
+10/7: Armada by Ernest Cline– I loved Cline’s first novel and can’t wait to see what he’s got next.
+Update: Well it was bound to happen for at least one book on this list.
+This title has been pushed back until July 2015.

 - 10/21: The Abyss Beyond Dreams: Chronicle of the Fallers by Peter F. Hamilton – A new Commonwealth universe book!